 The Audeze LCD-1 are open-back planar magnetic over-ear headphones with a sleek design that's more reminiscent of casual headphones than most other typical audiophile-centric over-ears.
-Their sound profile is well-balanced and they look and feel quite premium thanks to their mix of good quality plastic, metal, and leather.
-They're one of Audeze's least expensive pairs of headphones, making them a great option for someone who wants to try a pair of open-back reference-grade headphones while maintaining a casual look, and without breaking the bank.
+Their sound profile is well-balanced, and they look and feel premium thanks to their mix of good quality plastic, metal, and leather.
+They're a suitable choice if you're looking to try a pair of open-back reference-grade headphones while maintaining a casual look and without breaking the bank.

-The Audeze LCD-1 aren't recommended for mixed usage, as they're designed for use at home.
+The Audeze LCD-1 aren't recommended for mixed usage, as they're designed for use at home or in the studio.
 Their sound profile is very well-balanced, making them suitable for a wide range of genres and content.
-Due to their wired-only and open-back design, they aren't the best choice for commuting or use at the office, as they block no ambient noise, and people around you will be able to hear what you're listening to.
+Due to their wired-only and open-back design, they aren't the best choice for commuting or use at the office, as they block no ambient noise, and people around you can hear what you're listening to.
 They also aren't the most stable, making them a poor choice for taking to the gym.

 The Audeze LCD-1 are designed for a well-balanced and neutral listening experience while at home, and they excel in this regard.
 They're very well-balanced, with only a minor recess in low-bass that likely shouldn't be too audible to most people.
-They're among the most consistent over-ears we've tested, meaning everyone should experience their sound profile the same way.
-Due to their open-back design, their soundstage sounds very open and spacious, though it still appears to be inside the listener's head.
+They also have very consistent audio delivery.
+Due to their open-back design, their soundstage sounds very open and spacious, though it still seems like it's coming from inside your head.

-The Audeze LCD-1 may not be the best choice for commuting or traveling, as they're are designed for listening to music at home.
-Due to their open-back design, they block no ambient noise, meaning you'll clearly hear the rumble of engines or chatter of people around you.
-They also leak quite a bit of audio, and people sitting next to you on a plane will likely be able to clearly hear your music.
-On the upside, they're smaller than most other headphones of this type and are comfortable and breathable enough to be able to wear for an entire flight without getting too warm or uncomfortable on the ears.
+The Audeze LCD-1 may not be the best choice for commuting or traveling, as they're for listening to music at home.
+Due to their open-back design, they block no ambient noise, meaning you'll hear the rumble of engines or chatter of people around you.
+They also leak quite a bit of audio, and people sitting next to you on a plane will likely be able to hear your music.
+On the upside, they're smaller than most other headphones of this type and are comfortable and breathable enough to wear for an entire flight without getting too warm or uncomfortable on the ears.

-The Audeze LCD-1 aren't designed for working out and aren't recommended for this use.
+The Audeze LCD-1 aren't designed for working out.
 Their over-ear fit isn't the most stable, and their wire is likely to get in the way at the gym.
 On the upside, their open-back design means you can still clearly hear your surroundings unless listening to music at very loud volumes.
-This means they may be a good choice if you want to have music while running outdoors but still be aware of your surroundings.
+It means they may be a good choice if you want to have music while running outdoors but still be aware of your surroundings.

-The Audeze LCD-1 are wired-only headphones that can't be used wireless.
+The Audeze LCD-1 are wired-only headphones and you can't use them wirelessly.

 The Audeze LCD-1 don't have a microphone, and therefore likely aren't the best option to use for gaming.
-That being said, if you don't play online games, and only want to be able to hear your game's audio, they should work well when plugged into the controller of a PS4 or Xbox One.
-Their open-back design means that they breathe fairly well, so your ears shouldn't get too sweaty during longer gaming sessions, though they're best for gaming alone, as they leak a lot of audio, and don't block out any ambient noise.
+That said, if you don't play online games and only want to hear your game's audio, they should work well when plugged into the controller of a PS4 or Xbox One.
+Their open-back design means they breathe fairly well, so your ears shouldn't get too sweaty during longer gaming sessions.
+However, they leak a lot of audio and don't block out any ambient noise.

 The Audeze LCD-1 don't have a microphone and can't be used for phone calls.